 Whose church is it anyway?
 Normans vs Welsh in medieval Neath and Wales

 English conquest led to the creation of new chapels and parish churches across Wales, as well as some unique buildings like fortified churches and new elements such as the Norman-style font.
-Some new churches, like St Thomas, Neath, were founded to serve an English incomer community, while others, like St Illtyd’s, were much older and … Read more
+Some new churches, like St Thomas, Neath, were founded to serve an English incomer community, while others, like St Illtyd’s, were much older and…Continue Reading Whose church is it anyway?
+Normans vs Welsh in medieval Neath and Wales

 The Crusades and Apocalyptic Thought in the Middle Ages